alexwlchan/alexwlchan.net/src/_drafts/snapped-elastic.md

 Our API index spans ~3M documents and ~50GB of storage.
 That's pretty small by Elasticsearch standards, but still way too big to share.

-I started with a Python script to download the index:
+Because I knew my query reproduction was only looking at three fields, I could write a Python script to download just those fields.
+(I suppose it's possible that a non-queried field could affect the result, but that would be very strange!)

 ```python
 with open("documents.json", "w") as outfile: